Mellow Waves: Short sleeve cropped crochet cardigan pattern

 Crochet Hook

 You will need a 4.5mm crochet hook, or size needed to obtain gauge. and a 4mm crochet or smaller hook for the trim round the front opening.
-In both cases, I used my clover amour hook.
+In both cases.

 Note that, for the body, I used a hook larger than that recommended for the yarn weight.
 This was intentional to create additional drape.